 All analyses were done in R (version 3.5.1), with packages listed where appropriate.

 To ensure that differences in plant community composition among sites was not related to differences in how the experiment was implemented at different sites, such as differences in the number of blocks, we first subsetted the data to include only those sites that met two criteria: i) all 8 combinations of nutrient addition were tested in one plot per block and 3 blocks per site, and ii) every plot was measured every year.
 Sites that established one or two additional blocks were reduced to this structure by selecting 3 blocks.
-Two sites had six blocks each; these were divided into two groups of 3 blocks each following advice from the site leads; each group was treated as a site.
+Two sites had six blocks each; these were divided into two groups of 3 blocks each following advice from the site leads (maybe include cite leads as personal communication); each group was treated as a site.
 The resulting dataset contained 24 plots per site x 4 years = 96 plot-year combinations per site and was available for 43 sites, for a total of 4,128 site-plot-year combinations.
 As noted above, we analyzed composition separately for each site.
 Composition was expressed as a site-plot-year x taxon matrix and relativized by site-plot-year total.
 The composition matrix was then converted to a distance matrix using the Bray-Curtis distance measure.
 The distance matrix for each site contains a numerical summary of all of the compositional differences among the plot-years within it – spatial variation among plots, temporal variation of plots over time, variation related to nutrient addition treatments, and interactions among these factors.

 Question 1: The overall magnitude of compositional variation was expressed as the mean Bray-Curtis distance for each site.
 This value was compared to the expected amount of spatial and temporal variation in composition, where spatial variation was calculated as the mean Bray-Curtis distance among all plots in the pre-treatment year, and temporal variation as the mean Bray-Curtis distance among all control plots in all years.
 We used a linear mixed model with site as a random effect to test whether these three types of distances differed.